himanshusagar/CS506_-MySQL_Tutorial/README.md

 ![goal.jpg](images/goal.jpg)

-This tutorial assume students have access to Remote Machine(RM)
+This tutorial assume students have access to Remote Machine(RM) i.e cs506-team-XX.cs.wisc.edu

 ### 0. Install Docker on Remote Machine(RM)
 Refer to this tutorial for installing and learning basics of Docker